dosreislab/dosreislab.github.io/_posts/2024-08-18-mcmctree-cluster.md

 make
 ```

-The `make` program reads the instructions in `Makefile`, and calls the `icc` compiler as appropriate.
+The `make` program reads the instructions in `Makefile`, and calls the `icx` compiler as appropriate.
 Let's print the contents of the `src` directory to our screen, which now contains the `mcmctree` executable:

 ```
 ls